If you did not complete the last section, download and open the farnsworth01.axm file from the FormIt Primer folder.

 To define the other edge of the rectangle, move your mouse along the red axis and hold down the Shift key.
 The red axis line with thicken to indicate that the line is locked to this axis

-Single click to start the drag face operation.
+Single-click to start the drag face operation.
 Move your mouse away from the face to drag in that direction.
-Hit Tab and input 12'-2", then hit Enter.
+Start typing 12'-2", and a dimension box will appear with this value, then hit Enter.
 You've created a mass!

 The following exercise is not critical to finishing the house.
 It will allow you to experiment with some of the other 3D Sketching tools.